Texicitys/mailboxer/README.md

 I forked the gem mailboxer and I removed the notifications.
-The table is now nammed "essages" (and not "notifications").
+The table is now nammed "messages" (and not "notifications").
 I corrected the spec tests too.
 Only 4 minors errors to correct.